By Fabio Porta

 |DO NOT PLAY MARIO GOTZE AS A 'FALSE NINE'

-Lionel Messi flourished in the 'false nine' role at Barcelona under Guardiola and enjoyed the greatest goals-to-games ratio that the modern game has seen.
-Many expect Gotze to become Bayern's very own Messi next term once he completes his €37 million (£31.5m) switch from Borussia Dortmund but using the German in the same style could nullify his own undoubted talents.
+Lionel Messi flourished in the 'false nine' role at Barcelona under Guardiola, and enjoyed the greatest goals-to-games ratio the modern game has seen.
+Many expect Gotze to become Bayern's very own Messi next term once he completes his €37 million switch from Borussia Dortmund, but using the German in the same style could nullify his own undoubted talents.

-Bayern and Guardiola would be wise to operate with a true centre forward.
-Mario Mandzukic, though nowhere near the level of Messi in terms of goalscoring, proved a crucial part of Bayern's fluid attacking system last season, ousting Mario Gomez from Jupp Heynckes's plans.
-Even Spain, who adopted a 'false nine' approach for much of their victorious Euro 2012 campaign, have opted to restore a true striker in the Confederations Cup this summer and have 15 goals from three games to show for it.
+Bayern and Guardiola would be wise to operate with a true centre-forward.
+Mario Mandzukic, though nowhere near the level of Messi in terms of goal-scoring, proved a crucial part of Bayern's fluid attacking system last season, ousting Mario Gomez from Jupp Heynckes' plans.
+Even Spain, who adopted a 'false nine' approach for much of their victorious Euro 2012 campaign, have opted to restore a true striker in the Confederations Cup this summer, and have 15 goals from three games to show for it.